KSP-KOS/KOS/doc/source/structures/orbits/eta.rst

     to represent infinity, it will instead count time "backward" and show you a negative number, for how many seconds it's been since periapsis.

+.. attribute:: ETA:NEXTNODE

+    :type: :ref:`scalar <scalar>`, seconds
+    :access: Get only

+    Seconds until the next manuever node's timestamp.
+NOTE this is the time shown on the navball for the maneuver node, and does not take into account the lead time shown on the navball.

+    This should give the exact same value as ``NEXTNODE:ETA`` with one important difference:  ``NEXTNODE:ETA`` will throw an error if there is no next node, while this (``ETA:NEXTNODE``) will simply return a **very big number** representing the biggest floating point value (32-bit).
+(For various reasons, kOS does not allow the value "Infinity" in its Scalars, so "a really big number" is used in its place.)

 .. attribute:: ETA:TRANSITION

     :type: :ref:`scalar <scalar>`, seconds